rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 }

 // Configure API: configure(context: Context): Boolean
+// In a Java app, this API is callable via `InAppMessaging.Companion.configure(context: Context)`.
+// Note that the subscription ID and config URL set from AndroidManifest.xml can also be overriden at runtime
-val iamFlag = InAppMessaging.configure(this)
+// using the extended configure API: configure (context: Context, subscriptionKey: String, configUrl: String). val iamFlag = InAppMessaging.configure(this)

 // use flag to enable/disable IAM feature in your app.